rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 // in order to successfully implemented an interface,
 // we need to implement all the methods declared by the interface with exact signature type Shape interface {
+	// just a struct or class with only some function declaration....
 	Area() float64
 	Perimeter() float64
 }
 type AnotherShape interface {
+	// just a struct or class with only some function declaration....
 	NewArea() string
 	NewPerimeter() float64
 }
 type Rect struct {
-	width, height float64
+	// this is a stuct with only some undefined variables width, height float64
 }
 type Circle struct {
-	radius float64
+	// this is a stuct with only some undefined variables radius float64
 }

+// here(r Rect) says r is object of Rect class..
+// actually here, this is the synatax of defining a function outside of a struct
+// here we define Area function and Perimeter function of Shape Interfae inside Rect struct.. so that Rect class can implements Shape interface...
-func (r Rect) Area() float64 {
+// I know syntax is funny.. but its very powerful.. in this one line compiler do lots of work func (r Rect) Area() float64 {
 	fmt.Println(r.width * r.height)
 	return 7